Seed Starting

 Seeds! – We have great choices for you.
 Seed packets are loaded with how-to information that can help you choose exactly what you want and help you match the seeds and plants to your growing conditions.
 Note: some seeds are best started directly in the garden.
 Starting early indoors would be a waste of time and effort.
 Believe the seed packet!

-Pots – You can choose 6 packs of plastic or the biodegradable kind- great for squash and sunflower seeds because these plant roots do not like being disturbed after sprouting.
+Pots – You can choose 6 packs of plastic or the biodegradable kind which are great for squash and sunflower seeds because their roots do not like being disturbed after sprouting.
 FYI, paper egg cartons and recloseable clear plasic lettuce boxes work too.
 We have the trays and plastic domes as well to keep your seedlings in ideal sprouting and growing conditions.

 Soil – Whoops – not soil at all!
 The ideal sprouting medium is a sterile soil-less mix.
 The ideal mix retains water but is light and porous, allowing for good drainage.
 After seeding, sprinkle sphagnum moss or diotamaceous earth over the top to help prevent fungus on new seedlings.